May is certainly busy in Japan, with a whole flurry of festivals just in the first few days (thanks to Golden Week).

 Aoi Matsuri

-One of the three most significant festivals in Kyoto, the Aoi Matsuri features a procession from the Imperial Palace and through the streets to the Kamo shrines.
-Over 500 participants dress in traditional clothing and hollyhock leaves and make their way through the city, including an unmarried woman chosen to represent Saio (who, as the youngest female of the Imperial family, was the high priestess of the Kamo shrines).
+One of the three most significant festivals in Kyoto, the Aoi Matsuri features a procession starting from the Imperial Palace and winding through the streets to the Kamo shrines.
+Over 500 participants dress in traditional clothing with hollyhock leaves.
+This includes an unmarried woman chosen to represent Saio (who, as the youngest female of the Imperial family, was the high priestess of the Kamo shrines).

 Kamogawa Odori